Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of our optometric team and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 our optometric team will answer any questions you have about ortho-k.
-If you decide to proceed, our optometric team will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Rosen Optometry Inc. serves ortho-k patients in St. Louis, Byrnes Mill, Cedar Hill, Imperial, and throughout Missouri
+If you decide to proceed, our optometric team will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from St. Louis, Byrnes Mill, Cedar Hill, and Imperial, Missouri and surrounding communities.